How you can help

-The Department of Home Affairs has rejected Thubten Shedrup Ling Monastery’s application for a Minister of Religion Labour Agreement for Venerable Geshe Lharampa Thupten Rapten.
-An agreement that would have allowed Abbot Geshe Rapten to stay in Australia and continue the valuable work he has been doing for the past five years at the monastery and with Atisha Centre, The Great Stupa of Universal Compassion, and with groups in the wider Bendigo and Victorian communities.
+The rejection of Thubten Shedrup Ling Monastery’s application for a Minister of Religion Labour Agreement for Venerable Geshe Lharampa Thupten Rapten has serious consequences for the Buddhist community.
+This agreement would have allowed Abbot Geshe Rapten to stay in Australia and continue the valuable work he has been doing for the past five years at the monastery, with Atisha Centre, The Great Stupa of Universal Compassion, and with groups in the wider Bendigo and Victorian communities.

 Obstacles encountered in recent years